alaub81/shelly/README.md

 This script is designed to control a light based on motion detection from Bluetooth Low Energy (BLE) sensors and ambient light conditions.
 It ensures that the light only turns on when it’s dark and motion is detected, and turns off only when there is no more detected motion from any sensor.

 The script uses geographic coordinates to calculate sunrise and sunset times, enabling it to distinguish between night and day.
 Additionally, the light status is checked to avoid redundant on/off commands.

+Note: Bluetooth (BLE) must be enabled in the device settings for this script to function correctly.

 ### How It Works